dotnet/AspNetCore.Docs/aspnetcore/mvc/views/working-with-forms.md

 This document demonstrates working with Forms and the HTML elements commonly used on a Form.
 The HTML [Form](https://www.w3.org/TR/html401/interact/forms.html) element provides the primary mechanism web apps use to post back data to the server.
 Most of this document describes [Tag Helpers](tag-helpers/intro.md) and how they can help you productively create robust HTML forms.
 We recommend you read [Introduction to Tag Helpers](tag-helpers/intro.md) before you read this document.

-In many cases, HTML Helpers provide an alternative approach to a specific Tag Helper, but it's important to recognize that Tag Helpers do not replace HTML Helpers and there is not a Tag Helper for each HTML Helper.
-When an HTML Helper alternative exists, it is mentioned.
+In many cases, HTML Helpers provide an alternative approach to a specific Tag Helper, but it's important to recognize that Tag Helpers don't replace HTML Helpers and there's not a Tag Helper for each HTML Helper.
+When an HTML Helper alternative exists, it's mentioned.

 <a name="my-asp-route-param-ref-label"></a>